ytmytm/plus4-tcbm2sd/README.md

 If `A4` is not available at all then you can modify the sketch to use `D1` (`RXD`) instead for DEV line and change JP3 jumper.

-If you don't need software device number setting, you can premanently set the device number using JP2 and JP4.
+If you don't need software device number setting, you can permanently set the device number using JP2 and JP4.

-### Edge connector

-This cartridge has a passthrough connector.
-All 50 pins are connected, even the three normally unused ones.
-You can solder a 50-pin edge connector.

-If it's a right-angle one then the next cartridge is positioned normally with label on the top.

-If it's a straight one, then the next cartridge label must point towards computer (so that you can see it).

-This is purely theoretical as I couldn't find any source of supply that would sell edge connectors with 2.00mm pitch.

-Thanks to the improved PLA equations only 8 actually used I/O addresses are used at a time.

 ## CPLD Firmware